 I’ll admit I was nervous.
-I’m sorry Mark but I must be frank mate, after enduring Beyonce on the overheads over breakfast last year and watching a lady frolicking around on stage in a leotard, surrounded by smoke machines, I was a little apprehensive – but I knew there would be bacon, and coffee.
-I also knew that Jim Wallace, a straightforward, plain talking Aussie patriot and current head honcho of the Australian Christian Lobby was going to be one of the speakers, which I was greatly anticipating.
-Fortunately this year there was no Beyonce, and I found the overall experience was well worth the price of admission.
+I’m sorry Mark but after watching a lady frolicking around on stage in a leotard, surrounded by smoke machines last year, I wasn’t sure what to expect.
+But I knew there would be bacon, and coffee.
+I also knew that Jim Wallace, a straightforward, plain talking Aussie patriot and current head honcho of the Australian Christian Lobby was one of the speakers, which I was greatly anticipating.
+This year there were no leotards, and I found the overall experience was well worth the price of admission.

 I won’t say the breakfast was my favourite part, but I love bacon.
 It’s hard to ruin my spirits after a good bacon egg burger, or two, or three.
 The breakfast really was great.
 The ladies were generous with the helpings and it was well put together and very well organised.
 The line was long but moved very quickly and the food was hot.